DSN-2024/DSN/README.md

-# DSN jailbreak Attack & Evaluation Ensemble
+# DSN Jailbreak Attack & Evaluation Ensemble

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This is the official repository for [`Don't Say No: Jailbreaking LLM by Suppressing Refusal`](https://arxiv.org/abs/2404.16369)

-In this work, we propose one novel jailbreak optmization target, introducing the refusal loss, cosine decay weighting schedule method, applying the Unlikelihood loss to ensure convergence, and novelly incorporate a NLI based method into our proposed jailbreak ensemble evaluation pipeline.
+In this work, we propose one novel jailbreak optmization target, introducing the refusal loss, cosine decay weighting schedule method, applying the Unlikelihood loss to ensure convergence, and novelly incorporate a NLI based method into our proposed jailbreak Evaluation Ensemble pipeline.

 <p align="center">
   <img src="main.png" width="70%">